SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 #### Avoid not documenting hooks

-Second we could have just defined one method `operatorString` in each subclass and no method in the superclass `EBinaryExpression`.
+Second, we could have just defined one method `operatorString` in each subclass and no method in the superclass `EBinaryExpression`.
 It would have worked because `EBinaryExpression` is not meant to have direct instances.
-Therefore there is no risk that a `printOn:` message is sent to one of its instance and cause a error because no method `operatorString` is found.
+Therefore there is no risk that a `printOn:` message is sent to one of its instances and causes an error because no method `operatorString` is found.

 The code would have looked like the following:
 ```